 - You benefit from increasing the impressions and reach of your posts by using the Twitter chat hashtag

 - You may even gain additional exposure if any of your tweets are included in the Twitter chat summary that the host typically compiles after the chat ends

-On top of the engagement benefits, Twitter chats are a fantastic way to meet people in your industry, learn something new from other participants, and showcase your own thought leadership.
+On top of the engagement benefits, Twitter chats are a fantastic way to meet people in your industry.
+They offer a platform to learn something new from other participants while showcasing your own thought leadership.
 I personally try to attend 2-3 Twitter chats per week.

 Tip: Some of my favorite digital marketing chats are #CMworld (Tuesdays at 9am PT), #SEMrushchat (Wednesdays at 8am PT), #Adweekchat (Wednesdays at 11am PT) and #TwitterSmarter (Thursdays at 10am PT).
 There are tons of other marketing related chats, as well as chats focused on other industries.